 Before you start spraying several top coats of expensive automotive paint, the body of your car - or motorcycle, pickup truck, boat, etc. - must be prepared properly.

-Our selection of books and how-to guides on automotive bodywork cover the gamut; from dealing with small dings and dents, to rust repair, to panel restoration or replacement, we probably have a manual for you.
+Our selection of books and how-to guides on automotive bodywork cover the gamut.
+From dealing with small dings and dents to rust repair, panel restoration or replacement, we probably have an auto body repair manual for you.

 Then, when the bodywork is done, it's time to get the spray gun out.
 But wait!
 You want to make sure that this part is done to perfection, and in order to achieve a great paint job, you must do it right.
 That's why we offer a great selection on how-to books and guides on how to paint your car, motorcycle, truck, tractor and more.

 Painting a vehicle is rather simple, but "simple" rarely means "easy."
 So if you want to get professional results, then knowing what's necessary to achieve such results is the key to a successful paint job.
 Rather than downloading inferior auto body repair manuals free from the Internet, you can spend a small amount of money for a high-quality manual that includes detailed instructions and up-close photographs.

 The books The Motor Bookstore sells on how to paint your car, motorcycle, truck, or anything else for that matter, are a smart and small investment.
 For the best auto body repair book available, browse the various subjects such as body work, airbrushing, auto interiors and auto detailing.
 These specialized manuals will show you what you will need to get the best results.
 A comprehensive automobile paint book will save you both time and money.

 Modern paints sometimes require controlled environments, like a spray booth.
 Not only can they be environmentally dangerous but also bad for humans during application, therefore requiring protective suits and breathing masks.